DAppExplorerStudio/tronfun-pixel/README.md

 A pixel game based on the TRON protocol which made by tronfun.io team

 ## Project Document
-The game contract is developed by solidity based on the TRON protocol.
+The game's contract is developed by solidity based on the TRON protocol.
 The game's client side and server side are developed by javascript and node.js.

 ### contract code